 As our capital allocation shifts, our annualized yields and cost of financing shift.
+Our capital allocation at September 30, 2018 was 76% to our rates strategy and 24% to our credit strategy.
+The increased allocation to our rates strategy during the quarter was driven by the acquisition of CYS's Agency portfolio.
+We expect to continue to reallocate capital from Agency RMBS into MSR and non-Agency securities in the fourth quarter and into 2019, though we do not have a fixed allocation target between our rates and credit strategies.
 As previously discussed, our investment decisions are not driven solely by annualized yields, but rather a multitude of macroeconomic drivers, including market environments and their respective impacts (e.g., uncertainty of prepayment speeds, extension risk and credit events).

-For the three months ended June 30, 2018, our net yield realized on the portfolio was consistent with the prior quarter and slightly lower than the three quarters prior due to an increase in our cost of financing as a result of increases in LIBOR and correlated borrowing rates offered by counterparties, offset by increases in our portfolio yield predominantly driven by increases in yields on our MSR holdings.
-The following table provides the average annualized yield on our assets, including Agency RMBS, non-Agency securities, MSR, residential mortgage loans held-for-investment, net of collateralized borrowings, in securitization trusts, and residential mortgage loans held-for-sale for the three months ended June 30, 2018, and the four immediately preceding quarters:
+For the three months ended September 30, 2018, our net yield realized on the portfolio was lower than recent periods due to an increase in our cost of financing as a result of increases in LIBOR and correlated borrowing rates offered by counterparties.
+Our average annualized portfolio yield for the three months ended September 30, 2018 was lower than the prior quarter due to the addition of Agency pools at yields lower than our overall portfolio yield as a result of the acquisition of CYS, but relatively consistent with the three quarters prior.
+The following table provides the average annualized yield on our assets, including Agency RMBS, non-Agency securities, MSR, residential mortgage loans held-for-investment, net of collateralized borrowings, in securitization trusts, and residential mortgage loans held-for-sale for the three months ended September 30, 2018, and the four immediately preceding quarters:

-Three Months Ended June 30, 2018 March 31, 2018 December 31, 2017 September 30, 2017 June 30, 2017 Average annualized portfolio yield (1) 3.91% 3.77% 3.69% 3.66% 3.75% Cost of financing (2) 1.98% 1.84% 1.72% 1.68% 1.52% Net portfolio yield 1.93% 1.93% 1.97% 1.98% 2.23%
+Three Months Ended September 30, 2018 June 30, 2018 March 31, 2018 December 31, 2017 September 30, 2017 Average annualized portfolio yield (1) 3.76% 3.91% 3.77% 3.69% 3.66% Cost of financing (2) 2.28% 1.98% 1.84% 1.72% 1.68% Net portfolio yield 1.48% 1.93% 1.93% 1.97% 1.98%

-(1) Average annualized yield incorporates future prepayment, credit loss and other assumptions, all of which are estimates and subject to change.

-(2) Cost of financing includes swap interest rate spread.
+- (1) Average annualized yield incorporates future prepayment, credit loss and other assumptions, all of which are estimates and subject to change. - (2) Cost of financing includes swap and cap interest rate spread.

 We seek to deploy moderate leverage as part of our investment strategy.
 We generally finance our Agency RMBS and non-Agency securities through short- and long-term borrowings structured as repurchase agreements and advances from the Federal Home Loan Bank of Des Moines, or the FHLB.
 We also finance our MSR through repurchase agreements and revolving credit facilities.
 In addition, in January 2017, we closed an underwritten public offering of \$287.5 million aggregate principal amount of convertible senior notes due 2022.
 The notes are unsecured, pay interest semiannually at a rate of 6.25% per annum and are convertible at the option of the holder into shares of our common stock.
 The notes will mature in January 2022, unless earlier converted or repurchased in accordance with their terms.
 We do not have the right to redeem the notes prior to maturity, but may be required to repurchase the notes from holders under certain circumstances.
 The net proceeds from the offering were approximately \$282.2 million after deducting underwriting discounts and estimated offering expenses.
 The majority of these proceeds were used to help fund our MSR assets, which previously had largely been funded with cash.
-As of June 30, 2018, the notes had a conversion rate of 62.0780 shares of common stock per \$1,000 principal amount of the notes.
+As of September 30, 2018, the notes had a conversion rate of 62.0780 shares of common stock per \$1,000 principal amount of the notes.